confluentinc/cp-docker-images/docs/tutorials/automatic-data-balancing.rst

     The rebalance has completed and throttling has been disabled

 8. ADB makes it easy to add new brokers to the cluster.
-We will now a entire new rack to our cluster and run the rebalance operation again to balance the data across the cluster.
+We will now an entire new rack to our cluster and run the rebalance operation again to balance the data across the cluster.

   Start the new rack by running the following command: